dagamu21/paylocity/README.md

   Clone repository to your local machibe
     Open a terminal and send command: git clone https://github.com/dagamu21/paylocity.git Install dependencies
-    Open a terminal in the prject path and run command: npm install --force Install Playwright
+    Open a terminal in the project path and run command: npm install --force Install Playwright
-    Open a terminal in the prject path and run command: npm init playwright@latest Select TypeScript
+    Open a terminal in the project path and run command: npm init playwright@latest Select TypeScript
-    Hit enter with the rest of the options to make it as default Run the tests
+    Hit enter with the rest of the options to make it as default Install Playwright extension
+    Click on the Extensions tab on the left side
+    Look for Playwright Test for VS Code
+    Click on Install
+  Run the tests
     In the testing tab on the left side, select "Show Browser" and select the browsers that will be tested Click on Run Test > icon